siyul-park/uniflow/docs/architecture.md

 ## Compilation Process

 During the compilation process, a loader tracks real-time changes to node specifications via the database’s change stream.
 The loader detects added, modified, or deleted specifications and dynamically reloads them from the database.
-Then, using codecs defined in the schema, the specifications are compiled into executable forms.
+Then, using codecs defined in the scheme, the specifications are compiled into executable forms.
 This process includes operations like optimization and caching to improve performance.

 Compiled nodes are combined with the specifications and converted into symbols, which are stored in the symbol table.
 The symbol table connects each symbol’s ports based on the port connection information defined in the node specifications.